INSIDE: The Complete Guide to all the best Polar Express Locations in America.

 No.6: North Pole Express Essex Connecticut

-There’s the regulation hot chocolate, festive sing-alongs, a gift for each passenger from the man in red, and sugar cookies to tide you over, but here’s a Polar Express ride with a difference.
+On the the Polar Express Essex CT, the regulation hot chocolate, festive sing-alongs, a gift for each passenger from the man in red, and sugar cookies to tide you over, but here’s a Polar Express ride with a difference.

 That’s a bonus in our book.

 Image credit: Visit Durango Train Polar Express